 The international Advisory Committee of UNU-FLORES convenes once a year in Dresden to hear reports from the Director on activities of the Institute and provide guidance and advice.
-The Committee comprises a diverse group of five renowned scientists, who are introduced below.
+The Committee comprises a diverse group of four renowned scientists, who are introduced below.

 Prof. Rattan Lal (USA)

 Rattan Lal is a Distinguished University Professor of Soil Science and Director of the Carbon Management & Sequestration Center at the Ohio State University.
 He held positions at the Rockefeller Foundation, New Delhi, India; the University of Sydney, Australia; the International Institute of Tropical Agriculture, Ibadan, Nigeria and the University of Iceland, Reykjavik.
 He is also a scientific advisor to Institute for Advanced Sustainability Studies in Potsdam, Germany.
 He served on various international bodies such as the International Committee on Tropical Deforestation and Land Management, Nigeria (Chair), the World Association of Soil and Water Conservation (President), International Soil Tillage Research Organization (President), and the Soil Science Society of America (President).
 He was lead author of the UN Millennium Ecosystem Assessment and Lead Author in various reports of the International Panel on Climate Change.